 The commitment made on the above-mentioned movement of natural persons is restricted to such persons as intra-corporate transferees and professional engineers.

-Unskilled workers are not covered by commitments due to labor market concerns of every country including Japan.
+Since "Specified Skilled Worker" as a status of residence is newly established based on the "The Amendment to the Immigration Control and Refugee Recognition Act and Act for Establishment of the Ministry of Justice" proclaimed on December 14, 2018, it is scheduled to be enable for them to enter and work in Japan after April 2019.
+Unskilled workers are not covered by commitments due to labour market concerns of every country including Japan.
 It is extremely unlikely that an EPA/FTA would include a provision that would lead to a large number of unskilled workers coming into the country.